julelang/manual/src/compiler/directives.md

 ### Examples

-Here is an example code via `build` directive:
+Here is an example code with the `build` directive:

 ```jule
 #build (darwin || windows) && x64